chillipeppersalt/presentations/PITCHME.md

 ---
                             CONTINOUS INTEGRATION

-   >Basically is a of continously integrating new code and automaically testing it and checking out the obtained code's behaviour
+   >Basically it is  continously integrating new codes with existing one and automaically testing it and checking out the obtained code's behaviour
 ---
+                     - Detection of _error_ directly after every commit

+                     - Automatically testing & measuring

+                     - Quick report

+---

                             CONFIGURATION

+             - Contains YAML file having the versions

+             - building and testing enviornment
+             -
+             - scripts  accesses to all feasible enviornment

 ---